Dry Eye Treatment In Johannesburg

 - Watery layer – cleanses the eye

-- Mucus layer – Allows the watery layer to spread out smoothly and moistens the eye
+- Mucus layer – allows the watery layer to spread out smoothly and moistens the eye

-Patients who suffer from dry eye often have a problem creating enough of one or more of these layers.
+Patients who suffer from dry eye often have a problem creating enough of one or more of these tear layers.
 Dry eye can actually cause the over production of tears as well.
 If a person has low-quality tears, the eye is not moistened properly and can become irritated.
 This can cause excess tearing or “watery eyes.”

-Dr. Guglielmetti can prescribe a specific treatment to correct your unique dry eye condition.
+Our doctors can prescribe a specific treatment to correct your unique dry eye condition.
 Mild dry eye can usually be treated with tear replacement eye drops that can be used as often as several times an hour.
 Some patients even find relief by taking omega-3 fatty acids to help supplement their tear production.
 Other patients with more severe cases may need to be prescribed medications or undergo eye surgery.
 Tear ducts can be temporarily or permanently closed to conserve more of your own tears, especially if the cause of dry eye is low production of tears.